edygert/runsc/README.md

 Run this program from the command line, after which you will need to attach to it using the debugger (if -n is not specified).
 The address of the shellcode will be printed on the screen.
-This is the address at which to set a breakpoint in the debugger.
+Set a breakpoint on this address in the debugger.